Harmonic Control of Dynamical Freezing in Programmable Rydberg Atom Arrays: Programmable Rydberg Platform and Drive Protocols

 \section{Programmable Rydberg Platform and Drive Protocols}

 We employ QuEra’s programmable neutral-atom quantum simulator, Aquila, which can host up to 256 Rydberg atoms with flexible geometry.
 For this work we restrict to systems of approximately 100 atoms.
-This scale is set jointly by device geometry and the finite probability of preparing defect-free arrays~\cite{Querawhitepaper}, which causes the likelihood of fully connected configurations to decrease with system size.
+This scale is set jointly by device geometry and the finite probability of preparing defect-free arrays~\cite{Querawhitepaper}.

 Each atom is encoded as a two-level system consisting of a stable electronic ground state $\ket{g}$ and a high-energy Rydberg state $\ket{r}$.
 The collective vacuum state, $\ket{v}$ corresponds to all atoms in $\ket{g}$.
 The system dynamics are governed by the Hamiltonian